katzenpost/katzenpost/drafts/client.rst

 bytes (0x00) whereas replies from service queries have no such restriction.

-A client's retransmission intervals MUST not be predictable or a powerful active confirmation attack can be performed to discovered the client's Provider.
+A client's retransmission intervals MUST NOT be predictable or an active confirmation attack can be performed to discovered the client's Provider.
 Furthermore, classical network literature states that we must have an exponential backoff for retransmissions.
 [CONGAVOID]_ [SMODELS]_ [RFC896]_ Therefore clients MUST randomize retransmission intervals with the lower bounds being set by the exponential curve or a linear approximation of such.

 In practice these two delays can be implemented using priority queues where the priority is set to the future expiration time.
 Early